AdaCore/spark2014/lrm/source/mapping-spec.rst

 Initialized by procedure call
 +++++++++++++++++++++++++++++

-In this example, the abstract state declared at the specifications is refined at the body.
+In this example, the abstract state declared at the specification is refined at the body.
 Procedure `Init` can be invoked by users of the package, in order to initialize the state.

 Specification in SPARK 2005: